quintans/eventsourcing/README.md

 LIMIT 100
 ```

-Using this approach, systems like RDBMS like Cockroach can be used.
+Using this approach, systems like RDBMS and Cockroach can be used.

 This solution could evolve by plugging in a message queue.
-This MQ could be feeded the tracker described above.
+This MQ could be feeded by the tracker described above.

 ` events -> Event Store <- tracker process -> Message Queue <- projectors`

+### NoSQL

+It would seem that what we described above can't be applied to NoSQL databases.

+The current solution takes advantage of the RDBMS transaction to make sure that a batch of events for an aggregate are correctly saved, but the same can be accomplished using a NoSQL database like MongoDB.

+The only requirement is that that the database needs to provide unique constraints on multiple fields (aggregate_id, version).
+Then we would only need to write the events as an array inside the document record.
+The schema would be something like:

+`{ _id = 1, aggregate_id = 1, version = 1, events = [ { … }, { … }, { … }, { … } ] }`

+Regarding the IDs we could use [xid](https://github.com/rs/xid), not forgetting to use the tracking query latency, mentioned above, to compensate server clock differences and latencies.

 ## Core Concepts